appsemble/appsemble/docs/03-guide/security.md

 ## Introduction

-While some apps may be intended for use by anyone, some apps may be intended for a select few people.
+While some apps may be intended for use by anyone, some apps may be intended for a fewer selection of people.
 In order to facilitate this, apps can be secured in various ways in order to protect the app or parts of the app from unauthorized users.

 There are several properties that can be set in an app definition in order to secure an app for different purposes.